-Being stuck within the same four walls isn't good for anyone!
-Given the recent times, I thought carrying on from my Vlog about "Why we should be embracing Biophilic Design" to drum it into you all a bit more!
-As it isn't going to do you any harm!
+Being stuck within the same four walls isn’t good for anyone!
+Given the recent times, I thought carrying on from my last blog post.

 A quick overview of Biophilic Design, as I am sure some of you have no idea what it is (like me up until a few months ago).
 Biophilic Design is a concept used to increased occupant connectivity to the natural environment, through the use of direct natures, indirect nature and the space/place conditions.

 Incorporating this type of design into your living space**, has been found to have the following effects: